Advertisement

 For Learning & Memory

-Best for: Before exams, learning new skills, studying
+Best for: Exam prep, learning a new codebase, studying

 For Emotional Processing

-Best for: After stressful events, creative work, problem-solving
+Best for: After a bad week, creative work, working through problems

 For Daytime Alertness